wildonion/uniXerr/README.md

-## Anything can be everything, and everything can turn into anything else.
+## Everything can be everything, and everything can turn into everything else.

 ###### :rice: _if you don't understand is because you don't look closer :grey_exclamation:_